 In addition to speaking at many professional and academic events, Carr has appeared as a commentator on television and radio programs, including NPR’s All Things Considered and OnPoint, the PBS NewsHour, MSNBC’s Morning Joe, CBS Sunday Morning, and the Colbert Report.

 Carr was born in Ohio and reared in Texas, Michigan, and Connecticut.
 He was educated at Dartmouth College and Harvard University.
-In the early 1980s, he was a founding member of the universally unnoticed punk band The Adrenalin Boys.
-He now lives in the Berkshire hills of western Massachusetts, approximately halfway between the graves of Robert Frost and Herman Melville.
+He now lives in western Massachusetts.

 Photo: Scott Keneally.